 Prerequisite: Completion of core requirements in English

-Each course will present students with different but representative selections from the comedies, histories, and tragedies.
-Since the courses will not overlap, students may take both.
+The course will present students with different but representative selections from the comedies, histories, and tragedies.

 Prerequisite: Completion of core requirements in English.